 The engagement sounds wrong too.
 Malmesbury and Pseudo-Ingulf say that it starts with a night attack on the English camp.
-There is reason for scepticism about some parts of Malmesbury's account - see above - but not this one we think.
+There is reason for scepticism about some parts of Malmesbury's account - see above but not this one we think.
 If the invaders camped on the Wirral, the English army could only have been in Chester, but Malmesbury and Pseudo-Ingulf imply that the English were on open ground by a river, not in a fortified town.
 And if the English were in Chester, Olaf would have had to affect a siege rather than a nocturnal sneak attack.

 The flight is also inconsistent.
 ASC says that Æthelstan's horsemen pursued the invaders 'ondlongne daeg', 'the whole day long'.
 Yet the furthest point on the Wirral from Bromborough - Meols - is less than ten miles away.
 It took us just over four hours to walk, and we stopped for lunch at the Lady Lever Art Gallery.
 Olaf's men were young, fit and running for their lives.
 Even without paths, they would have travelled at twice our pace.
 Moreover, Wirral battlefield supporters think that Olaf's fleet was moored near Thingwall, less than seven miles from their proposed battlefield.
 It seems implausible that it took them all day to get seven miles.
+We tend to agree with Kevin Halloran who reckons that Bromborough is an example of "academic gravitational accretion", by which he means that academics tend to support the most popular academic theory because it avoids sticking their neck out, even if it has negligible or questionable supporting evidence.
+Over time, this can develop into a specious consensus.